Logo

 • The company streamlined and automated the talent assessment process using Mercer | Mettl’s technical domain assessments and enhanced its chances of finding preeminent techies and coders.

-• The organizational efficiency, while conducting technical hiring, increased by up to 50 percent.
+• The organizational efficiency while conducting technical hiring increased by up to 50 percent.

 • Mercer | Mettl’s innovative solutions paved the way for IVP to move from an unstructured and time-consuming process to a more rational, data-backed approach.

 Mercer| Mettl’s comprehensive package of domain assessments helps overcome hiring obstacles by offering various domain-based assessments for wide-ranging job roles.
 Such domain tests can be combined with other scientific assessments, such as psychometric, behavioral and cognitive assessments, to help organizations assess candidates’ domain knowledge and crucial core traits.
-Recruiters can gauge the expanse of candidate’s knowledge with the expert-curated test questions to get a holistic candidate profile for different domain-specific roles.
+Recruiters can gauge the expanse of a candidate’s knowledge with expert-curated test questions to get a holistic candidate profile for different domain-specific roles.

-Leveraging these domain skills assessments is the most effective way to hire the top talent with in-depth domain knowledge.
+Leveraging these domain skills assessments is the most effective way to hire top talent with in-depth domain knowledge.
 These assessments cover a wide range of core skills, industries and corporate functions.
-Such domain tests’ questions may be presented in the form of objective-type problems, caselets or case-study simulators, depending on the assessment needs.
-There are choices galore when it comes to domain assessments.
+Such domain test questions may be presented in the form of objective-type problems, caselets or case-study simulators, depending on the assessment needs.
 One can either choose a standardized functional test from Mercer | Mettl’s rich repository of pre-built tests or get a customized domain test based on a job-specific competency framework.

 FAQs